-Taking nutritional Artichoke supplements can benefit cancer patients with Primary Central Nervous System Lymphoma on Epirubicin treatment.
-But avoid Artichoke supplements if on Carmustine treatment for Pineoblastoma.
-Similarly, taking nutritional supplement Artichoke can benefit healthy individuals who are at genetic risk of cancer due to mutation of gene CDKN1B.
-But avoid taking nutritional supplement Artichoke when at genetic risk of cancer due to mutation of gene FLCN.
+Taking Artichoke extracts or nutritional supplements may benefit Primary Small Cell Bladder Cancer patients on Doxorubicin treatment over Soy Bean nutritional supplements.
+But Artichoke supplements or Artichoke extracts offer less benefit if on Radiation treatment for Primary Urethral Squamous Cell Carcinoma compared to Cordyceps.
+Similarly, taking nutritional supplements Artichoke may benefit healthy individuals who are at genetic risk of cancer due to mutation of gene ERBB2 over Maclura Pomifera.
+But avoid nutritional supplements Artichoke when at genetic risk of cancer due to mutation of gene GNA11.

-Cancer remains an unsolved problem statement.
-The improved availability of personalized treatments and monitoring of cancer via blood and saliva have been significant factors to improve outcomes.
-The earlier the intervention – the better the influence on outcome.
+Genetic variations across cancer patients can be different and hence no two cancers are alike.
+The improved availability of “personalized to genetics” chemotherapy treatments and cancer disease monitoring via blood and saliva have been significant factors to improve outcomes.
+The earlier the lifestyle and treatment intervention – the better the influence on outcome.
 Genetic testing has the potential to assess cancer risk and susceptibility early.
-But besides regular monitoring in most cases there are no therapeutic intervention options available.
-After diagnosis with cancer such as Pineoblastoma or Primary Central Nervous System Lymphoma, the treatments get personalized to tumor genomics and factors like staging of disease, age and gender.
-During cancer remission (after treatment cycle is complete) – monitoring is used for assessment of any relapse and accordingly decide next steps.
-A large majority of cancer patients and those at-risk do take nutritional supplements like Artichoke.
+But for at-risk individuals besides regular monitoring in most cases there are no therapeutic treatment intervention options available.
+After diagnosis with cancer such as Primary Small Cell Bladder Cancer or Primary Urethral Squamous Cell Carcinoma, the treatments get personalized to tumor genomics and factors like staging of disease, age and gender.
+During cancer remission (after treatment cycle is complete) – monitoring is used for assessment of any relapse and accordingly decide on next steps.
+A large majority of cancer patients and those at-risk may take nutritional supplements like Artichoke.

-So the question is that are all genetic mutation risks and types of cancers to be considered as one when deciding the use of Artichoke?
-Are the biochemical pathway implications of genetic risk for cancer due to mutation of gene FLCN the same as due to mutation of gene CDKN1B?
-Are the implications of Pineoblastoma same as Primary Central Nervous System Lymphoma?
-Is it one and the same if you are on treatment with Carmustine or Epirubicin?
+So the question is that are all genetic risks and cancer indications to be considered uniformly when making decisions on the use of Artichoke extracts or nutritional supplements?
+Are the biochemical pathway implications of genetic risk for cancer due to mutation of gene ERBB2 the same as due to mutation of gene GNA11?
+Are the implications of Primary Small Cell Bladder Cancer the same as Primary Urethral Squamous Cell Carcinoma?
+Is it one and the same if you are on treatment with Radiation or Doxorubicin?

 Artichoke is a type of thistle which is cultivated as a food and originated in the Mediterranean region.
 It is also known as French artichoke and green artichoke in the United States.
 Artichoke is considered to be highly nutritious with strong antioxidant properties.
 Following are some of the general health benefits of artichoke: